 Push "RPT" while the track is playing.
 "RPT" will appear on the display.
-When the track ends, it will automatically be rewound and replayed.
-This process will be continued until you push the button again to turn off the repeat feature.
+When the track ends, it will automatically rewind and replay.
+To turn off the repeat feature, push this button again.

 There must be at least 3 seconds of blank space between tracks in order for the repeat feature to work correctly.